DA Converter and Preamplifier

 A PCM stream has two basic properties that determine the stream's fidelity to the original analog signal: the sampling rate, which is the number of times per second that samples are taken; and the bit depth, which determines the number of possible digital values that can be used to represent each sample.
 In the Director Mk2 PCM audio is supported up to sample rates of 768kHz (16 times 48kHz) and bit resolutions of up to 32 Bit.

 In DSD audio the fidelity is determined by the rate of the 1-bit stream.
-The Director supports up to double-rate DSD also known as DSD2 or DSD128.
+The Director supports up to quad-rate DSD also known as DSD4 or DSD256.
 Single-rate DSD is the typical SACD/BluRay resolution and it is referred to as DSD1 or DSD64 because the sample rate is 64 times that of CD (44.1kHz) namely 2.8224 MHz.
 DSD4 samples at 11,2896 MHz, four times the SACD/BluRay rate.
 This is also referred to as DSD256 because the sample rate is 256 times that of CD.

 The long-term average of a DSD signal is proportional to the original signal.
 DSD uses noise shaping techniques to push quantization noise up to inaudible ultrasonic frequencies.
 In theory, it only requires a lowpass filter to reconstruct the original analog waveform.
 In reality it is a little more complex.
 A one-bit signal cannot be dithered properly: most modern sigma-delta converters (like the DAC in the Director) are multi-bit.